Worlds Next Door. IV. Mapping the Late Stages of Giant Planet Evolution with a Precise Dynamical Mass and Luminosity for $\epsilon$ Ind Ab: Atmospheric Properties

 \subsubsection{Atmospheric Metallicity}

-The atmospheric metallicity of a giant planet is a key observational probe of the relative importance of solid and gas accretion during the planet formation process \citep[e.g.,][]{hasegawa_origin_2018, ikoma_formation_2025}.
+The formation of a gas giant planet in a protoplanetary disk via the core accretion mechanism \citep[][]{mizuno_formation_1980, stevenson_formation_1982, pollack_formation_1996} involves the simultaneous accretion of gas and solids onto a massive core.
+The interplay between solid and gas accretion processes together with the formation location of the planet relative to the ice lines sets the overall composition and metallicity of the atmosphere that we observe today \citep[e.g.,][]{oberg_effects_2011, hasegawa_origin_2018, ikoma_formation_2025, yunerman_icy_2026}.
 The transiting giant exoplanets follow a well-established empirical mass-metallicity relation \citep{guillot_correlation_2006,miller_heavy-element_2011,thorngren_mass-metallicity_2016} consistent with core accretion theory.
 Atmospheric studies of distant imaged planets ($\gtrsim$10~au) also find evidence of super-stellar atmospheric metallicities, suggesting that distant giants likely also accrete significant metal content \citep[e.g.,][]{nasedkin_four---kind_2024, balmer_jwst-tst_2025,balmer_vltigravity_2025,madurowicz_direct_2025, ruffio_jupiter-like_2026, xuan_compositions_2026}.

 Recently, \citet{chachan_revising_2025} revised the giant planet mass-metallicity relation based on estimates of the bulk heavy element content of 147 warm ($<1000$~K) giant planets with measured masses and radii.
 Using the best-fit relation, $Z_\mathrm{p}/Z_* = a/M_\mathrm{p}+b$, where $Z_\mathrm{p}$ is the bulk metallicity of the planet, $Z_*$ is the stellar metallicity, $M_\mathrm{p}$ is planet mass in Jupiter masses, $a = 2.6 \pm 0.3$, and $b = 3.3 \pm 0.5$, we find $Z_\mathrm{p}/Z_* = 3.7 \pm 0.5$ for \epsindAb\ (for the known dynamical mass of the planet).
-To convert the above ratio to atmospheric metallicity [M/H], we use the method of \citet{thorngren_connecting_2019} adapted by \citet[][Equations 18--20]{nasedkin_four---kind_2024}.
-Given \epsindA's [Fe/H]~$ = -0.17 \pm 0.03$ \citep{lundkvist_low-amplitude_2024}, we find [M/H]~$=0.4 \pm 0.1$~dex.
-The calculation assumes the interior is well-mixed such that the atmospheric metallicity is a good approximation of the planet's bulk metallicity.
-This is not an unrealistic assumption for massive planets ($\gtrsim2\;M_{\rm Jup}$).
-A similar calculation, for example, with AF~Lep~b ($3.75 \pm 0.50\;M_{\rm Jup}$) shows that the estimate is in agreement with the mass-metallicity relation \citep{balmer_vltigravity_2025}.
+To convert the above ratio to atmospheric metallicity [M/H], we use the method of \citet{thorngren_connecting_2019} adapted by \citet[][based on Equations~18--20]{nasedkin_four---kind_2024}.
+This is summarized below.
+First, we have,